 Lytham Hall – venue for the Spring Art Market 2015

-We were lucky, it was sunny on the Saturday and the event started off buzzing with visitors, it then eased off, with a steady number of people looking round… which was pretty good, considering the time of year and that Lytham Hall is a bit of the beaten track.
+We were lucky, it was a sunny Saturday and the event started off buzzing with visitors, it then eased off, with a steady number of people looking around… which was pretty good, considering the time of year and that Lytham Hall is a bit off the beaten track.
 It was an enjoyable event to be part of; an opportunity to meet interesting artists and visitors and its always lovely when my jewellery gets compliments and some of it goes off to new homes.
-Samantha x
+Sam Rowena x

 Interview with Hopeful and Glorious:

-“There are such amazing talented artists and craftspeople in the North-West, and we’ve often been frustrated with events we’ve attended as makers and as visitors.
+“There are such amazingly talented artists and craftspeople in the North-West, and we’ve often been frustrated with events we’ve attended as makers and as visitors.

 “All the Hopeful and Glorious fairs are selected.
 Artists apply, sending images of their work with their application.
-This helps ensure that there is a good quality and range of work, without a duplication of similar arts and crafts.
-Its important to us to make it an interesting and enjoyable event for both the artists taking part and the people coming to visit the event.
+This helps ensure that there are good quality and range of work, without duplication of similar arts and crafts.
+It’s important for us to make it an interesting and enjoyable event for both the artists taking part and the people coming to visit the event.

 Visit the Hopeful & Glorious website for more info